 I’m going to teach you how to take a step back from doing ALL those things that can oftentimes become overwhelming.
 Instead, get students excited to complete those tasks and help your classroom almost run itself!

 There are SO many great jobs that teach important life skills that students love to do.
 To come up with jobs to have in the classroom, I think about ALL the questions I get asked from students that either they can solve by themselves, or a friend can help them solve.
 Think about what you get asked most…

 Can I sharpen my pencil?

-These are tasks that students CAN and WANT to be in charge of.
-They are all chores that take up time and brain power from us that we can let go of.
+Choose tasks that students CAN and WANT to be in charge of.
+Ones that take up time and brain power from us that we can let go of.
 Some of my favorite class jobs to have are:

 Energy Monitor – helps to make sure devices are charged; helps make sure lights are off and energy is not wasted

 Materials Manager – can support students who need materials for a project, table groups, and if supplies get broken or lost

 Tech Support – this is a great supporting role for ALL those tech issues students may face while working.
 Don’t waste your valuable instructional time!
 You know you have techy students who can manage ALL those little issues.